Sign In with Spotify

 3:49

-Interesting facts and trivia about Lacquer Head.
-By Songfacts®.
+Interesting facts about Lacquer Head.
+By Songfacts.

 A "lacquer head" is someone who gets high from sniffing paint, glue or other toxic substances (lacquer, which is a wood finish, will also do the trick).
 The song paints a bleak picture for young people addicted to inhalants, as Les Claypool sings about a girl who gets hit by a truck after sniffing turpentine and a kid who goes into a coma after huffing carburetor cleaner.
 Like just about every Primus song, it's delivered with a wink and in no way glorifies the characters in the song.
 Still, Claypool clarified that it "addresses the dangers of chemical abuse."